Fiserv/digital-disbursements-platform/docs/documentation/features/p2p.md

 ## Use Case Example(s)

 The customer would like to make a payment to a recipient using the P2P method.
 The customer is required to send the sender's details along with the request API payload.
 The DDP will process the request and route it to the relevant payment channels, such as Visa/Mastercard, to utilize the sender's information and disburse the funds accordingly to the recipient.
+Senders and merchants should be US domestic, while recipients can be either US domestic or cross-border.

 The following required fields must be included in the sender's request.